-Get your morning started off right with an easy Keto Berry Smoothie that’s refreshing and great for breakfast or a mid afternoon snack!
+Get your morning started off right with a Keto Berry Smoothie that’s energizing and great for breakfast or a mid-afternoon snack!
+Sugar-free and packed with nutrients, this is the best keto smoothie and perfect for the whole family.

-Since we’re a low-carb family, I have made this smoothie recipe to be as low in carbs as possible.
+Since we’re a low-carb family, I have made this easy keto smoothie to be as low in carbs as possible so it’s perfect for a low carb or keto diet.

-How to make a keto low carb smoothie?
+How to make low carb & keto-friendly smoothies?

-Making a keto low carb smoothie is easy, you just need to know the right ingredients to use.
-It’s as simple as replacing sugar with keto low carb sweeteners and selecting low carb fruits to use.
+Making a keto and low carb smoothie is easy, you just need to know the right ingredients to use.
+It’s as simple as replacing sugar with a sugar-free sweetener, dairy milk for almond or coconut milk and selecting low carb fruits such as berries.

-What are some keto low carb alternatives to milk?
+What are some keto & low carb dairy-free alternatives to milk?

-What are some keto low carb sweeteners I can use?
+What are some keto & low carb friendly sweeteners I can use?

 Looking for other ingredients to add to your keto smoothie?